 Conflict of interest and transparency.
-The journal submits to the double-blind peer-review process also the papers which are eventually submitted for publication by the members of the editorial staff and the Editor in chief.
+The journal submits to the blind peer-review process also the papers which are eventually submitted for publication by the members of the editorial staff and the Editor in chief.
 The Editor in Chief and the Associate Editors are committed to never use in their research the content of the articles submitted for publication, without the express consent of the author.

-Duties of the referees
+Duties of the reviewers

-Purpose of the referee.
+Purpose of the review.
 Peer review is intended to assist the Associate Editors to make decisions on the papers submitted to the journal and helps the author in the final presentation of their paper.

 Objectivity.
 The peer review should be done with the greatest possible objectivity and fairness.
 Any personal judgment about the author should be avoided.
-The referees are required to motivate their judgments through a standard card provided by the Associate Editor.
+The reviewers are required to motivate their judgments through a standard card provided by the Associate Editor.

 Duties of the authors

 Originality and plagiarism.
 The author is obliged to submit for publication unpublished and original papers in their entirety and to quote all the texts used.
 It is admitted sending research already submitted to the Color Conference, organised by the same publisher of the journal, provided that they are rewritten respecting the standards required by the journal, and these articles will be subject to the peer-review.
-The Editorial Associate reserves the right to verify the originality of the paper received by anti-plagiarism computer systems.
+The Associate Editor reserves the right to verify the originality of the paper received by anti-plagiarism computer systems.